 The policy will require that proposals for Build to Rent developments, or the amount of Build to Rent within a mixed tenure development, do not create an over-concentration of this tenure in a local area, are distributed across the development (if part of a wider mixed use or mixed tenure development), and meet specific criteria in terms of ownership and management, covenants, and tenancies.
-No more than 10% of the total housing on a mixed tenure development of 500 or more dwellings should be Build to Rent.
+Reflecting the Greater Cambridge Housing Strategy, planning applications would need to evidence how the scheme would support the creation of successful places and promote mixed and balanced communities.
+As we prepare the draft local plan, we will explore whether it is appropriate for more specific policy requirements to be included that address the level of provision of Build to Rent dwellings, which could include the amount of build to rent as a proportion of all dwellings and the scale of development to which it would apply.
+Policies for new communities will include guidance regarding individual sites in the context of issues such as housing need, potential community impacts, and to ensure an appropriate balance with other tenures within an overall development and the surrounding area.

-Build to Rent developments should meet the requirements as set out in the Greater Cambridge Housing Strategy Annexe 9: Build to Rent (Cambridge City Council and South Cambridgeshire District Council, June 2021) or a successor document.
+Build to Rent developments should meet the requirements as set out in the Greater Cambridge Housing Strategy (Cambridge City Council and South Cambridgeshire District Council, June 2021) or a successor document.